We will consider human-computer interactions from several perspectives:

 - Browser Closed

-- Browser Address
+- Browser URL field

 The original HTML interaction technique was traversing a link.
 The link concept of a was developed by Nelson (1965) as extension of Bush’s (1945) Memex description.
 Original the link was a powerful tool to relate documents.
 Later the link was used to initiate an user generated event for the browser to detect.